2050plus/2050plus/doc/veka_model.rst

 Each of those sectors are modeled except the residual load which, by definition, is defined as what is left after subtracting the total load different sectors, meaning no particular profile is defined for it.

-* Heat : Heat electrical demand profile is calculated similarly to PyPSA-methodology for space heating and hot water demand :
+* Heat: Heat electrical demand profile is calculated similarly to PyPSA-methodology for space heating and hot water demand:

   * An intraday hourly profile, depending on the sector (residential/service), the heat type (hot water/space heating)and on week days/week-ends
   * An annual daily profile, considered flat for hot water and spread across the year according the daily average Heating Degree Day considering a threshold temperature of 15°C
 * Transport	: Transport electrical demand profiles are based on hourly profiles available at a week scale provided by the German Federal Highway Research Institute (BASt).
 Profiles for different types of vehicles are available ; the profile of all land transport types vehicles combined is considered as a proxy for electric rail, as no profile is available.
-* Industry 	: Industry electrical demand profile is considered as flat over the whole year
+* Industry: Industry electrical demand profile is considered to be flat over the whole year.
-* Power supply : Power supply electrical demand profile (i.e. losses) is considered to be proportional to the total load for each time frame.
-Losses are assumed to be equal to represent 5% of the total load.
+* Power supply: Power supply electrical demand profile (assumed to be losses) is considered to be proportional to the total load at each time.
+Losses are assumed to represent 5% of the total load (industry, heat, transport and residual load).